Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 # Installing jp-mining-note
 There are three ways of installing the note:

-1. Via **JPMN Manager**, a small Anki add-on that can install and update jp-mining-note.
+1. Via **JPMN Manager**, a small Anki add-on that can install and update jp-mining-note, as well as notify you when updates are available.
     *If you don't know which method to choose, choose this one*.
 2. Via **command line**.
     This method is recommended for people who are familiar with `git` and `python`,